 Ritchie is passionate about community service and has a strong track record for volunteering her time and talent.
 Among her involvements, she is on the Board and serves as President Emeritus (founding) of IMPACT 100 Pensacola Bay Area; Board Member of Gulf Coast Kids House; Board Member of the University of West Florida Foundation; and Board Member of the Pensacola Bay Area Chamber of Commerce.
 Ritchie is honored to have received numerous awards, particularly for her community service and legislative efforts on behalf of education and environmental issues.
 She was named "Quality Floridian" by the Florida League of Cities; Woman Business Leader of the Year by two business organizations; Community Leader of the Year by the Pensacola Bay Area Chamber of Commerce; and Civic Leader by the Kiwanis Club of Pensacola.

-On January 2, 2013, Dr. Martha Saunders assumed the role of Provost and Vice President for the Division of Academic Affairs at the University of West Florida (UWF).
+Dr. Martha Saunders served as UWF Provost from January 1, 2013 until her promotion to UWF Provost and Executive Vice President on October 1, 2014.
 Dr. Saunders has extensive and highly-successful experience in academic leadership, including serving as President of the University of Southern Mississippi from 2007-2012.
 Dr. Saunders received her doctorate in Communication Theory & Research from Florida State University.
 She received a master's degree in Journalism from the University of Georgia and a bachelor's degree in French from the University of Southern Mississippi.

 Prior to her tenure at Southern Mississippi, she served as Chancellor for the University of Wisconsin-Whitewater from 2005-2007, after serving as Provost and Vice President for Academic Affairs at Columbus State University from 2002-2005.